 We appeal to a wide demographic consumer profile and offer a broad selection of health and wellness products.
 A downturn in the economy could adversely impact consumer purchases of discretionary items such as health and wellness products.
 Factors that could affect consumers' willingness to make such discretionary purchases include general business conditions, levels of employment, interest rates and tax rates, the availability of consumer credit and disposable income.
-During calendar year 2008, the U.S. and global economies slowed dramatically as a result of a variety of serious problems, including turnoil in the credit and financial markets, concerns regarding the stability and viability of major financial institutions, the state of the housing markets and volatility in worldwide stock markets.
-Given the significance and widespread nature of these nearly unprecedented circumstances, the U.S. and global economics could remain significantly challenged in a recessionary state for an indeterminate period of time.
+During calendar year 2008, the U.S. and global economies slowed dramatically as a result of a variety of serious problems, including turmoil in the credit and financial markets, concerns regarding the stability and viability of major financial institutions, the state of the housing markets and volatility in worldwide stock markets.
+Given the significance and widespread nature of these nearly unprecedented circumstances, the U.S. and global economies could remain significantly challenged in a recessionary state for an indeterminate period of time.
 These economic conditions, which are beyond our control, could cause many of our existing and potential associates to delay or reduce purchases of our products for some time, which in turn would harm our business by adversely affecting our revenues, results of operations, cash flows and financial condition.
-We cannot predict the duration of these economic conditions and their impact on our results of operations, refer to Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations.
+We cannot predict the duration of these economic conditions or the impact they will have on our consumers or business.
+For additional information regarding current economic conditions and their impact on our results of operations, refer to Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations.